Guide to open air ice rinks in London this winter 2016/2017

 And if you fancy ice skating any other times, these rinks are open all year round…

 - Alexandra Palace, Alexandra Palace Way, Wood Green, N22 7AY.
 Nearest station: Alexandra Palace.

 - Streatham Ice Rink, 390 Streatham High Road, Streatham, SW16 6HX.
 Nearest station: Streatham.

 - Lea Valley Ice Centre, Lea Bridge Road, Leyton, E10 7QL.
 Nearest station: Lea Bridge.

 - Queens Ice And Bowl, 17 Queensway, Bayswater, W2 4QP.
 Nearest station: Queensway.

 For a guide to what’s on in London in January, click here.

 Fancy a festive cocktail?
 Here’s where to find London’s Christmas tipples.

-Posted on 9 November 2016, in Activities, families, London, Nightlife, Tourist Attractions and tagged Christmas, December 2016, ice rink, ice skating, January 2017, london, November 2016, Pop up, What's On Guide.
+Posted on 9 Nov 2016, in Activities, Families, London, Nightlife, Sport, Tourist Attractions and tagged Christmas, ice rink, ice skating, London, Pop up, What's On Guide.
 Bookmark the permalink.
 7 Comments.